REFEREE FOR BLACKHAWKS

 To become a referee for the Blackhawks you must complete these steps:

-- Complete referee certification and training through the Minnesota State Referee Committee (SRC) and register for a clinic
+Complete referee certification and training through the Minnesota State Referee Committee (SRC)

 Referee Certification and Recertification Clinics

 For more information on becoming a referee, and to sign up visit the Minnesota State Referee Committee website.
-Click on the New Referee button for a step by step guide and and informational video aimed at parents of potential new youth referees.
+Click on the New Referee button for a step-by-step guide and an informational video aimed at parents of potential new youth referees.

-Bryce Bockin of MAT Assigning is the new referee assignor for Blackhawks home matches.
+The MAT Assigning team is the referee assignor for Blackhawks home matches.
 MAT uses the Game Officials system to assign referees to Blackhawk games.

-Here’s the complete checklist of steps to complete after you’ve passed your referee test:
+Here is the complete checklist of steps to complete after you have passed your referee test: